How do I sign up to hire an intern for the summer?

 The Dow Jones News Fund requires students applying to its summer internship program to first take a qualifying test.
 Before the pandemic we relied on college journalism professors and career service counselors to administer the tests.
 We have since moved to a online test that does not need proctors.
 College faculty are still the primary campus contact we send information and promotional materials about our programs.
 To be on our list, fill out this form.

 Can there be more than one campus contact at a college?

 Yes, it is helpful if they are from different departments, i.e. journalism, computer science and history as well as career services, to reach the most students.

 How do I edit my listing in the directory?

 To update a listing in the directory of test monitors complete this form.
 Please notify us of any changes before Sept.
 1.

 Who is eligible to apply for internships?

-College juniors, seniors and graduate students, including those graduating in December, are eligible to apply as long as they are enrolled full-time by the application deadline.
-Freshmen, sophomores, recent graduates and former professional journalists are not eligible.
+College sophomores, juniors, seniors and graduate students, including those graduating in December, are eligible to apply as long as they are enrolled full-time by the application deadline.
+Recent graduates and former professional journalists are not eligible.